kass173/project-3/README.md

 ### Front End

-for the front end based on our wire frame
+For the front end we based our web based dashbaord on our final wire frame.

 ![Wireframe](Wireframes/Final Wireframe of Project 3.png)

 https://github.com/kass173/project-3/blob/main/Wireframes/Final%20Wireframe%20of%20Project%203.png